thingenious/eva/docs/getting-started.md

 ## Understanding Emotions

-EVE provides emotional context with each response segment:
+eva provides emotional context with each response segment:

 | Emotion | Description | Example Use |
 |---------|-------------|-------------|